Mexico

 Campeche

 The proposal aimed to implement the Campeche Jurisdictional REDD+ Strategy to address deforestation with short- and medium-term impact.
 The first goal was to mainstream the REDD+ agenda into other government sectors, such as finance and rural development.
-The second goal focused on improving the capacity of local actors to and local governance in reducing deforestation.
+The second goal focused on improving the capacity of local actors and strengthening local governance to reduce deforestation.

 Outcomes:

-• Implemented the Campeche State Fire Management Program (PEMFC), including a training process for extension agents to disseminate knowledge about firefighting and aimed at strengthening community leadership;
+• Implemented the Campeche State Fire Management Program (PEMFC), including a training process for extension agents to disseminate knowledge about firefighting and strengthen community leadership;

-• The implementation of the PEMFC contributes directly to the reduction of emissions from deforestation caused by fires;
+• Implementation of the PEMFC contributing directly to the reduction of emissions from deforestation caused by fires;

-• Consolidating environmental management units by developing three Local Ecological Management Plans (POELs), updating two, building capacity and generating recommendations to ensure that the POELs are incorporated into municipal public policy.
+• Consolidation of environmental management units by developing three Local Ecological Management Plans (POELs), updating two, building capacity, and generating recommendations to ensure that the POELs are incorporated into municipal public policy.

 Local Partner: The Nature Conservancy, Mexico